BharathNMurthy/rc-assignment-ui/README.md

 # rc-assignment-ui
-UI to manage roles and permission for company
+UI to manage roles and permission for company.